-Financial assets at FVTPL

-These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognised in the statement of profit or loss.

-Financial assets at amortised Cost

-These assets are subsequently measured at amortised cost using the effective interest method.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in the statement of profit or loss and other comprehensive income.
+Financial assets at amortised Cost These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss.
-Any gain or loss on derecognition is recognised in the statement of profit or loss.
+Interest income, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss and other comprehensive income.
+Any gain or loss on de-recognition is recognised statement of profit or loss and other comprehensive income.
 Debt investments at FVOCI These assets are subsequently measured at fair value.
-Interest income under the effective interest method, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss.
+Interest income under the effective interest method, foreign exchange gains and losses and impairment are recognised in the statement of profit or loss and other comprehensive income.
 Other net gains and losses are recognised in OCI.
-On de-recognition, gains and losses accumulated in OCI are reclassified to the statement of profit or loss.

-Equity investments at FVOCI

-These assets are subsequently measured at fair value.
-Dividends are recognised as income in the statement of profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are not reclassified to the statement of profit or loss.
+On de-recognition, gains and losses accumulated in OCI are reclassified to the statement of profit or loss and other comprehensive income.
+Equity investments at FVOCI These assets are subsequently measured at fair value.
+Dividends are recognised as income in the statement of profit or loss and other comprehensive income unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCI and are not reclassified to the statement of profit or loss and other comprehensive income.